theobald-software/theobald-software.github.io/_includes/_content/en/requirements/xu-req-misc.md

 ## Other Applications and Frameworks
 - .NET Framework 4.7.2 or higher.
-You can download it from [Microsoft](https://www.microsoft.com/en-us/download/details.aspx?id=56116).
+You can download the framework from [Microsoft webiste](https://support.microsoft.com/en-us/help/4054530/microsoft-net-framework-4-7-2-offline-installer-for-windows).

 ## Hardware Requirements

 ### Processor Cores
 Minimum: 2 Cores.
 1 additional core is required for each additional parallel extraction.